proffalken/botonabudget/docs/01_where_am_i.md

 The first thing we need to do is setup our PlatformIO installation so we can use it with MicroROS.

-For the purposes of this AGV I'm going to be using the Arduino framework rather than the RP2040 SDK as there are a wider range of libraries available for us to capitalise on.
+For the purposes of this AMR I'm going to be using the Arduino framework rather than the RP2040 SDK as there are a wider range of libraries available for us to capitalise on.

 To do this, we need a `platformio.ini` file with the following content: